hippy2981/batteryShallowDischarge/README.md

 batteryShallowDischarge
 =======================

-on{X} javascript script to help with shallow battery discharges by notifying when battery level reaches 40% or 80%.
+on{X} javascript script to help with shallow battery discharges by notifying when device battery level reaches 40% or 80%.

+Note: Need on{X} app on device.